rticommunity/rtiperftest/srcDoc/tutorials/dealing_with_largedata.rst

 achieve on a 1-to-1 communication, as well as the average latency we can expect when sending packets.

 For this demonstration we will use a couple of Raspberry Pi boards, connected to a switch.
-See below the information about the environment

    | Target machines: 2 x **Raspberry Pi 2 Model B**
    |                  OS: Raspbian GNU/Linux
    |                  CPU: ARMv7 Processor rev 5 (v7l)
+   |                  RAM: 1GB
    |                  NIC: 100Mbps
    | Switch: 1Gbps switch